Invest in high yield bonds today with Interactive Brokers as your trusted brokerage.

 Portfolio Diversification

-Risks Involved with High-Yield Bonds
+Risks Involved in Investing with High-Yield Bonds

-Market Risk
+Credit Risk

 Frequently Asked Questions